Same-sex marriage in Jersey

-Same-sex marriage in Jersey has been legal since 1 July 2018.
-The States Assembly passed a bill allowing same-sex couples to marry on 1 February 2018.
+Same-sex marriage has been legal in Jersey since 1 July 2018.
+The States Assembly passed a bill 42–1 allowing same-sex couples to marry on 1 February 2018.
 Royal assent was granted on 23 May 2018, and the law took effect on 1 July.
+Jersey followed the other Crown Dependencies of the United Kingdom in legalising same-sex marriage, after the Isle of Man in 2016 and Guernsey (excluding Alderney and Sark) in 2017.

-Jersey, a Crown dependency of the United Kingdom, also provides civil partnerships for same-sex couples.
+Civil partnerships providing some of the rights and benefits of marriage have also been available for same-sex couples since 2012.
 A bill for legalisation received royal assent on 14 December 2011 and was registered in the Royal Court on 6 January 2012.
 It took effect on 2 April 2012.